yolken/yolken-blog/site/_posts/2020-12-24-architecture-interviews.md

 years, I've given many, many of these interviews, so I've seen a wide range of performances across the spectrum, from "absolutely terrible" to "we need to hire this person now!".

-Based on these experiences, I'd like to share what it takes to succeed in these interviews, and some common behaviors to avoid.
+Based on these experiences, I'd like to share what it takes to succeed in these interviews as the candidate, and some common behaviors to avoid.

 ## How it works